-This course covers basic grammar, usage, spelling, and punctuation, writing skills, and research tools, preparing students to communicate effectively: researching, organizing, writing, and editing various written materials.
-Student is oriented toward writing for both general and professional publication, with a strong emphasis on APA format and style, and will hone skills of summarizing and comparing in preparation for next level course (ENGL 1050).
-Student will also begin creating midwifery-specific documents such as CV/resume and professional presentations
+Students will grow academic-writing skills, becoming familiar with various sources, preparing students to communicate effectively by researching, organizing, writing, and editing.
+Students are oriented toward writing for an academic/professional audience, with a strong emphasis on APA format, style, and thesis creation.
+Students will hone skills of summarizing in preparation for next-level course (ENGL 1050).
+Students will begin creating midwifery-specific documents such as a resume and professional presentations.
+Course emphasizes peer-review partnering and giving/receiving feedback on academic writing and APA.

 ENGL 1050 Technical Writing for Midwives, 1 cr.

 PREREQUISITE: ENGL 1010 or equivalent

-The student will review the writing skills necessary for midwives including creating research papers, practice guidelines, client educational materials, business letters, as well as writing for both general and professional publication.
+Students will practice the writing skills necessary for midwives including creating research papers based on primary sources, practice guidelines, client educational materials, and business letters.
 There is a strong emphasis on APA format and style.
 Students will begin ongoing creation of their ePortfolio.
+Course emphasizes peer-review partnering and giving/receiving feedback on academic writing and APA.